 In late September 2019, we announced our project and four full-day workshops, Tarping for Reduced Tillage in Small-Scale Vegetable Systems, targeting farmers interested in adopting or improving tarping practices on their farm.
 Workshops were advertised widely, using established extension networks in NY and ME, electronic newsletters and grower lists, social media (Instagram, Facebook), and our RT grower contacts within the Cornell Small Farms Program (400+).
 Workshop locations and venues were chosen to recruit farmers across the project region and in partnership with cooperative extension and non-profit partners based on location.
 We offered three of the four advertised workshops: 1) Northport, ME at the MOFGA Farmer to Farmer Pre-Conference on Nov.
 2nd (45 participants) 3) Canandaigua, NY at Cornell Cooperative Extension-Ontario County (CNY; 39 participants) and 4) Voorheesville, NY at Cornell Cooperative Extension - Albany County (ENY; 28 participants).
 We cancelled a planned workshop in Springvale, ME to be held at the University of Maine Cooperative Extension of York County on Nov.
 4th, based on low attendance and considering the state-wide appeal of the MOFGA Pre-Conference workshop.
 We registered a total of 133 participants and 112 attended across the three workshops offered.
 At registration, we collected information on tarping experience and asked for the most important topics/questions to inform workshop design.

 Workshops were designed with two primary goals: 1) learn how we can use tarping to overcome barriers to reducing tillage in vegetables while managing weeds and improving soil health, and 2) identify specific changes we can make to farm management in the next year resulting in reduced tillage, better weed management, and greater profitability.
 Each workshop agenda followed a similar general format with presentations by a combination of researchers and invited farmer presentations (2 per workshop) followed small group breakouts/activities based on topic (Example Tarping Workshop Agenda).
 Content was structure into three general topical areas: 1) tarping as a RT and NT management tool 2) Weed management and tarp tactics and 3) Tarps and soil building.
 Workshops were designed and facilitated using a Dialogue Education (DE) approach (Example Facilitation Plan) to engage farmers in new information/ideas followed by facilitated small group discussion to integrate ideas, share concerns, and identify additional information needed.
 We began each workshop with an inventory of current tarping practices/goals and prioritizing issues to discuss through the day.
 The workshop ended with an individual exercise to give farmers the opportunity to outline changes to farm management using tarping (Farmer Field Plan).
-This template will be used to support farmers in trialing new practices in coming year.
 Overall, this workshop approach balanced new information with discussion to gives farmer time to think though and talk about new tarping strategies.
-One farmer shared “This was one of the BEST workshops that I have attended—ever.
+One farmer shared "This was one of the BEST workshops that I have attended—ever.
 So much practical information.
 So many examples!
 Both farmer AND researcher info.
 Interactive, so well-organized with so little fluff or distraction.
-This workshop was exceptionally useful”.
-Another said “Presenters kept us engaged, informed and enthusiasm made this an interesting and informative workshop!”
+This workshop was exceptionally useful".
+Another said "Presenters kept us engaged, informed and enthusiasm made this an interesting and informative workshop!"

 Evaluations from workshops gathered feedback on knowledge gained, specific new ideas learned, and tarping ideas for the coming year.
 A total of 78 evaluations were collected representing 70% of attendees, with a majority (65) representing farmers (Workshop Evaluation).
 Sixty five percent of responses rated the overall quality of the workshops as "Excellent" and another 30% rated it as "Good".
 Evaluations collected metrics on the amount of knowledge gained based on farmer knowledge before the workshop.
 For example, in ENY, before the workshop 14% had either a moderate amount or a lot of knowledge (4 or 5 rating) on the logistics of tarping and after the workshop this increased to 75%.
 This dramatic change in knowledge gain was similar with other topics: reduced tillage (from 7% to 64%), weed management (7% to 80%), cover crops (11% to 72%) and crop rotation planning (4% to 62%).
 We had a similar impact at other workshops.
 On the topic of reducing tillage, farmer knowledge levels (4 or 5 rating) went from 16% to 83% (WNY) and from 24 to 88% (ME).
 Attendees shared the most interesting lessons learned and 1 to 2 examples of how they will use the information on their farm in the coming year, including: how they can address tarping logistics (storing, securing, moving tarps), combine tarping with winter hardy cover crops for effective termination, using tarping for perennial weed control, and tarp timing and duration for different crops and in a rotation (New Tarping Ideas and actions).